tobias-weiss-ai-xr/opendesk-edu/docs/developer/workflow.md

 Example: `fix(open-xchange): Bump to 8.26 to heal issue with functional mailbox provisioning.`

 > **Note**<br>
-> The commit messages are an essential part of the [technical releases](https://gitlab.opencode.de/bmi/opendesk/deployment/opendesk/-/releases) as the release's notes are generated from the messages.
+> The commit messages are an essential part of the [technical releases](https://gitlab.opencode.de/bmi/opendesk/deployment/opendesk/-/releases) as the release notes are generated from these messages.

 #### Verified commits